rajeshelurii/TypeScript_Interview_Preparation/README.md

 ### 7. Decorators

 #### Introduction to Decorators
-Decorators are a special kind of declaration that can be attached to a class, method, accessor, property, or parameter.
-They enable modifying behavior at runtime.
+Decorators are a special kind of declaration in TypeScript that can be attached to a class, method, accessor, property, or parameter.
+They allow you to modify the behavior of the decorated entity at runtime.
+By using decorators, you can enhance or change the predefined behavior of that entity, providing a powerful tool for meta-programming and adding reusable functionality.

 To enable experimental decorators, add `"experimentalDecorators": true` to your `tsconfig.json`.